NamrahAkram2655/Eat-N-Spilt-App/README.md

 <h1>Friend Manager App</h1>
 This React application allows users to manage a list of friends, display their information, and track balances associated with each friend.
-Users can add new friends, update existing balances, and interact with the app through `dynamic forms` and `components`.
+Users can add new friends, update existing balances, and interact with the app through <strong>`dynamic forms`</strong> and `components`.

 <h2>Features</h2>
-<b>Friend List:</b> Display a list of friends with their names, images, and balances.
+<b>Friend List:</b> Display a list of friends with their names, images, and balances. <br>
-<b>Add Friend:</b> Add new friends to the list using the FriendForm component.
+<b>Add Friend:</b> Add new friends to the list using the FriendForm component. <br>
-<b>Update Balance:</b> Update the balance associated with each friend using the SplitForm component.
+<b>Update Balance:</b> Update the balance associated with each friend using the SplitForm component.<br>
-<b>Dynamic Forms:</b> Toggle forms for adding friends and updating balances.
+<b>Dynamic Forms:</b> Toggle forms for adding friends and updating balances. <br>

 # Getting Started with Create React App